bioperl/bioperl.github.io/INSTALL.md

 The BioPerl test system is located in the t/ directory and is automatically run whenever you execute the './Build test' command.

-For the 1.6 release and beyond, tests have been organized into groups based upon the specific task or class the module being tested belongs to.
+The tests have been organized into groups based upon the specific task or class the module being tested belongs to.
 If you want to investigate the behavior of a specific test such as the Seq test you would type: